 Accountability is about ensuring that those making decisions and delivering services are answerable for them.
-Effective accountability is concerned not only with reporting on actions completed, but also ensuring that stakeholders are able to understand and respond as the organisation plans and carries out its activities in a transparent manner.
+Effective accountability is concerned not only with reporting on actions completed but also ensuring that stakeholders are able to understand and respond as the organisation plans and carries out its activities in a transparent manner.
 Both external and internal audit contribute to effective accountability.

-Activity within Principle G in 2023/24
+Activity within Principle G in 2024/25

-- The Council complies with its obligation to produce a Publication Scheme which is published on the Council's website and reviewed regularly. - The Council publishes data in a transparent way which is accessible through the website. - The Council reports annually on performance and financial stewardship through a newsletter which goes to every household in Broxtowe. - A Governance, Risk and Compliance Action Plan is produced which incorporates governance improvements identified as a result of the annual governance check - Internal Audit and External Auditor recommendations are acted upon and reports are regularly made to Governance, Audit and Standards Committee on progress in implementing agreed actions following an Internal Audit. - Internal approval processes are followed ensuring there is transparency in reporting and auditing. - Following the positive outcomes of the Peer Review undertaken in 2022 Cabinet received a report on the Improvement Plan which set out measures captured in the recommendations from the review.
-Many of these have been mentioned elsewhere in the document, but others include: - The 2024/25 Service Plans for Environmental, Housing, and Bereavement Services, explicitly identify actions and activities that contribute to meeting the Council's Carbon reduction plans.
-Similarly, the Council's medium term capital programme identifies capital schemes contributing to carbon reduction. - o The member training programme was refreshed with many opportunities available for new members to participate.
-New member induction included some innovative new approaches.
+- The Council complies with its obligation to produce a Publication Scheme which is published on the Council's website and reviewed regularly. - The Council publishes data in a transparent way which is accessible through the website. - The Council reports annually on performance and financial stewardship through a newsletter which goes to every household in Broxtowe. - A Governance, Risk and Compliance Action Plan is produced which incorporates governance improvements identified as a result of the annual governance check - Internal Audit and External Auditor recommendations are acted upon and reports are regularly made to the Governance, Audit and Standards Committee on progress in implementing agreed actions following an Internal Audit. - Internal approval processes are followed ensuring there is transparency in reporting and auditing. - The internal Audit Team re-engaged to review previous audits on both Estates and Capital Works, in order to check progress made since the last report. - There was HQN Mock Social Housing Regulator training agreed and scheduled, which will provide both a current performance position for the Council's Housing function, and a roadmap for improvement where required.